 Feel like your Facebook ads are stagnating?

 Nonsense!
 You don’t have to settle for the same old ads.
-Instead, whip out some of these simple marketing hacks to inject new life into your Facebook ads.
+Instead, whip out some of these simple hacks to design better Facebook ads and inject new life into your marketing.

 1. Keep Things Simple

 While it’s hardly anything new, there’s something to be said for the good old KISS principle (Keep It Simple, Stupid).

 You don’t need to tack on a lot of bells and whistles and use a super clever image to stand out (although having strong optics will definitely give you an edge).

 Distill your ad down to its most basic line of copy and a straightforward image that gets the point across.

 Of course, this “hack” only works if you target your ad particularly well.
 Otherwise, your simple ad will just be swept away in the noise.

 Take the example above.
 It is what it is.
 “25% off everything” is a super simple statement, and if you target the ad well, that’s all your viewers need to know to click through.

 Here’s another example.
 The image copy gets the point across, with some effects on the letters that make the PlayStation connection obvious.